Etiquette

 I came to terms with my identity as a teenager, but did/could not officially begin transitioning until my last year of high school.
 I started hormones when I was 20 (college), legally changed my name at 21, had top surgery (mastectomy) at 22, and legally changed my “gender marker” when I was…uh…well, Covid started and it made everything take twice as long and time became irrelevant for a bit, but it was around that time.

-What about it?
 Have I had it?
 No.

 BUT Will I have it?